Aegean Shipping Leverages New Strategies

 Total autonomous system or function will be one where all steps in the operational decision loop will be carried out by machines.
 The role of humans in such systems will be supervisory with the option to intervene and override the actions being carried out by the system.
 Regardless of the level of autonomy, we believe that the human element will remain critical at least for the near future since it will always be needed either to guide or supervise the system and intervene or override when necessary.

 In a shipping market of continuous uncertainty and turbulence what is the biggest challenge for Greek and international shipping?
-To give some examples do you believe that regional regulations, ETS (Emission Trading System) and other events will reshape the shipping industry?
+Do you believe that regional regulations, ETS (Emission Trading System) and other events will reshape the shipping industry?

 Therefore, it is of paramount importance the technological solutions as well as the regulatory framework to support them, needs to be in place the soonest possible, given the imminent actions that the 2030 and 2050 ambitions are calling for.